The Brewery Packaging Technology Course has concluded for 2023.

 In this course, students will benefit from the experience and wisdom of more than 20 subject matter experts (SMEs) in the field of packaging technology.
 Students will strengthen their technical knowledge as SMEs step them through all phases of the packaging process.
 This course is packed with practical tips and resources that can be used in the brewery right away.

-As a “hybrid" course, students will learn, discuss, and interact with instructors and classmates virtually for six weeks, and then gather in person for 4 days of collaborative learning, demonstrations, and tours at the University of Wisconsin, Madison.
+As a “hybrid" course, students will learn, discuss, and interact with instructors and classmates virtually for six weeks, and then gather in person for five days of collaborative learning, demonstrations, and tours at the University of St. Thomas in Minneapolis, MN.

 - Increased understanding of the scientific principles and operational guidelines associated with beer packaging.

 - Actionable plans and resources to improve their brewery packaging systems.

 - A network of industry contacts for continuing the exchange of ideas and problem-solving after the course is over.

 Real-Life Scenarios & Networking